milch/supermil.ch/content/post/fastlane-part-2.md

 For a multi-platform project this allows you to have a single `Fastfile` to support all the platforms your project supports.
 If you are using different platforms you would call the lanes from your command line with `fastlane <platform> <lane>`.

+If your project only has a single platform, you can remove the lines with `platform` from your `Fastfile` and place all your lanes at the top level of the file.

 Right off the bat, I would suggest you uncomment the line `update_fastlane` at the beginning.
 It will ensure that your fastlane installation is always up to date every time you run it.
 This is important because fastlane depends on Apple's webservers - which tend to have breaking API changes frequently and unexpectedly.

 ### Setting up the Xcode project for fastlane